 Curly girls everywhere understand any natural hair journey is reliant upon finding the right hair care routine.
-Properly moisturizing kinky and curly hair will make wash day a breeze, while forgetting to apply leave-in conditioner leave you feeling like you're detangling dreads with a toothpick.
+Properly moisturizing kinky and curly hair will make wash day a breeze while forgetting to apply leave-in conditioner will leave you feeling like you're detangling dreads with a toothpick.
 Full transparency: I’ll admit I’ve been in both scenarios.
 And while the latter has given me Michelle Obama-worthy biceps, the former option is a lot better for my sanity.

 Natural hair is all about putting in the effort and seeing direct results.
 Finding a routine that works for your hair has everything to do with incorporating moisture, smart styling, and regular trims.
 But what happens when your fool-proof hair routine (that took over a year and countless products to perfect) begins to fail?
 Well, that’s exactly what happened to me when lockdown began in early March, leaving me at home around the clock.